Outer Strong Blocking Sets: Preliminaries

 \end{definition}

 \begin{example} Clearly, the whole projective space $\PG(k-1,q)$ is a strong blocking set. \end{example}

-For fixed dimension and field, $\PG(k-1,q)$ is the largest strong blocking set.
-Since from a given strong blocking set we can always obtain a larger one by adding any set of points, it is interesting to know how small a strong blocking set can be.
+Observe that from a given strong blocking set we can always obtain a larger one by adding any set of points and considering multiplicities, hence, with a little abuse of notation, we can also consider multisets of points as strong blocking sets.
+Moreover, for the same reason, it is interesting to know how small a strong blocking set can be.
 A lower bound was shown in \cite{alfarano2022three}, which is, however, not tight.

 \begin{theorem}[{\cite[Theorem 2.14]{alfarano2022three}}] The size of a strong blocking set in $\PG(k - 1, q)$ is at least $(q + 1)(k - 1)$. \end{theorem}